-Analysis | The Biden administration’s struggles on its border message echoes what happened on schools
+Analysis | The Biden administration finally lands on the obvious border message

 Amid criticism that its rhetoric might be feeding the crisis by appearing too welcoming, though, the administration has now pulled a 180.

-President Biden seemed to walk back Mayorkas’s comments a bit in an interview with ABC News this week, and now Roberta Jacobson, the White House’s ambassador to the Southern border, is saying pretty much the opposite.
+President Biden seemed to walk back Mayorkas’s comments a bit in an interview with ABC News this week, and now Roberta Jacobson, the White House’s ambassador to the southern border, is saying pretty much the opposite.

-“The message isn’t ‘don’t come now'; it’s ‘don’t come in this way, ever,’ ” Jacobson, told Reuters on Thursday.
+“The message isn’t ‘Don’t come now'; it’s ‘Don’t come in this way, ever,’ ” Jacobson, told Reuters on Thursday.
 “The way to come to the United States is through legal pathways.”

 That’s Jacobson effectively agreeing with the premise that Mayorkas explicitly disputed — and just a few days later.